joshuabloemer/dcim-ingester/README.md

 # Version History
 - 1.0 (Dec 21, 2019) -- First version.
 - 1.1 (Jan 16, 2020)
-	- Fixed a bug where the ingest progress did not update after the final file was ingested.
+	- Fixed an issue where the ingest progress did not update after the final file was ingested.
 	- Added checks for existence of the destination directory.
 	- Added a selectable list of destination directory structure formats.
 	- Can now ingest all file names instead of only those covered by the DCF specification.